 Married to wife, Terri, since 1977, he has three wonderful sons.
 The family's activities include daily spiritual devotions, involvement in school activities, sports, outings and vacations.
 He and his wife enjoy movies, dinner theater and the arts.

-Mohammed Al-hamed, BS, MS (Counseling), known as “Momo” to many people, earned a BS degree in Psychology and MHC in Mental Health Counseling.
+Mohammed Al-hamed, BS, MS, NCE, TempLMHCa, in Nov 2022.
+Known as “Momo” to many people, he earned a BS degree in Psychology and MHC in Mental Health Counseling.
 He graduated from Walden University, in their Clinical Mental Health Counseling Program.
+Momo is a certified in MOCA testing.

 He received his undergraduate degree from Indiana University Purdue University in Indianapolis (IUPUI) In 2018, where he began his college journey as a chemistry student.
 He soon realized that his passion was helping people, thus changing his major to psychology.